This post may contain affiliate links. Read my disclosure page here.

 - Butter: To add richness to the carrots and peas.
 You can use olive oil to make this recipe vegan.

 - Onion and garlic: To add a depth of flavor to the dish.
+Yellow or white onions both work well.
 You can also use shallot instead of onion.
+If you’re a garlic lover like I am, you can easily add an extra clove.

 - Carrots: Peel and slice the carrots. they are cooked til tender, but still have a nice crunch to them.
 I prefer regular carrots but you can also use baby carrots.

-- Honey: A little honey naturally sweetens the carrots and peas.
+- Honey: A little honey naturally sweetens the carrots and peas and helps create that light glaze.
 Maple syrup can also be used.

 - Seasonings and spices: Salt, pepper and thyme.
 Optional spices that go well with this dish: cumin, chili powder, parsley, and dill.